GuilhermeAntonio/Profile-Component/README.md

 # Details:

-Techs, Colors and fonts used in the project
+Techs, colors and fonts used in the project

 ## Techs:
 - HTML